All About Puberty

 Sometimes it can be hard to deal with all these new emotions.
 It's important to know that while your body is adjusting to the new hormones, so is your mind.
 Try to remember that people usually aren't trying to hurt your feelings or upset you on purpose.
 It might not be your family or friends — it might be your new "puberty brain" trying to adjust.

 You might also have sexual feelings that you've never felt before.
 And you will probably have lots of questions about these new, confusing feelings about sex.

 People are all a little different from each other, so it makes sense that they don't all develop in the same way.
-During puberty, everyone changes at his or her own pace.
-Maybe some of your friends are getting their period, and you haven't developed breasts yet.
-Maybe your best friend's voice has changed, and you think you still sound like a kid.
-Or maybe you're sick of being the tallest girl in your class or the only boy who has to shave.
+During puberty, everyone changes at their own pace.

-In a few cases, kids who are developing very early or who are very late in starting have a problem that may need to be checked or treated.
-If you are concerned about that possibility, talk with your parents and schedule a visit with your doctor.
-Your doctor knows all about puberty and can help determine if you are developing normally.
+A few kids who are developing very early or who are very late in starting might have a problem that needs to be checked or treated.
+If you're worried, talk with your parents and schedule a visit with your doctor.
+Your doctor knows all about puberty and can see if you're developing normally.